IdrissRio/IdrissRio/README.md

 My name is Idriss and I am a PhD student at Lund University.
 </h1>

-## 🧐 My main research interest are:
+## My main research interests are:

 * (Reference) Attributed Systems